AreebAbdulGhani/Interactive-video-player-with-timestamp-linked-comments./README.md

    ```

 2. **Video File Setup** (Important!)
-   - The original video file is not included in the repository due to size limitations
+   - The video file is not included in this repository due to size limitations
-   - You'll need to supply your own video file:
+   - **Download the video file** from: [Anime Fights Video Link](https://drive.google.com/file/your_shared_link) (Please replace with your actual shared link)
-     - Place it in the project directory
+   - After downloading, place the video in the project root directory
-     - Name it exactly: `Best Anime Fights 2024 「AMV 」 - Gods 🔥.mp4`
+   - Either:
-     - Or edit line 1205 in `anime-video-player-fixed.html` to match your filename
+     - Rename it to `Best Anime Fights 2024 「AMV 」 - Gods 🔥.mp4`, or
-   - Recommended: Use any anime compilation or AMV video (MP4 format)
+     - Edit the video source in `index.html` (line 1205) to match your filename

 3. **Launch the Player**
    ```bash